masonchenus/iGame-center/README.md

 ## Errors

 1. **: If you encounter any errors during installation or usage, please check your Node.js version and try reinstalling dependencies.
-If the issue persists, feel free to submit a pull request on my "Issues.txt" file. and I will accept it and ask bots to fix it.**
+If the issue persists, feel free to submit a pull request on my "Issues.txt" file. and I will accept it and then ask bots to fix it.**
 </br>

 2. **If you have any questions about this project, please contact me. masonchenus@gmail.com**